liqotech/liqo/docs/pages/User/GettingStarted/test.md

 {{% render-code file="static/examples/hello-world.yaml" language="yaml" %}}

-Differently from the traditional examples, we introduced an *affinity* constraint.
-It forces Kubernetes to schedule the first pod (i.e. `nginx-local`) on a physical node, and the second one (i.e. `nginx-remote`) on a virtual node.
+Differently from the traditional examples, the above deployment introduces an *affinity* constraint that forces Kubernetes to schedule the first pod (i.e. `nginx-local`) on a physical node, and the second one (i.e. `nginx-remote`) on a virtual node.
 Virtual nodes are like traditional Kubernetes nodes, but they represent foreign clusters and are labelled with `type: virtual-node`.

 In case the affinity constraint is not specified, the Kubernetes scheduler selects the best hosting node based on the available resources.